These are all the countries UK travellers can actually visit right now

 Portugal

-As of August 20, you can now travel to Portugal without any restrictions.
+From August 22, you can travel to Portugal without any restrictions.
+Daily flights are running through Jet2, BA and Ryanair.

 Slovenia